 "I think the team who wants to win most more often than not does so, and we were full value for it.
 The lads were unbelievable and, as I said, it’s just a dream come true."

-Tuesday night's win was the Yorkshire club's ninth-successive shootout success and Jones believes the momentum swung in their favour when it had to be decided by spot-kicks, but believes his side were well worth the victory.
+Tuesday night's win was the Yorkshire club's ninth-successive shootout success and Jones believes the momentum swung in their favour when the game had to be decided by spot-kicks, but says his side were well worth the victory.